Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Abstract

 \section{Abstract}

-We introduce a \textbf{Depict}ed image \textbf{Q}uality \textbf{A}ssessment method (\model), overcoming the constraints of traditional score-based approaches. \model leverages Multi-modal Large Language Models (MLLMs), allowing for detailed, language-based, human-like evaluation of image quality.
+We introduce a \textbf{Depict}ed image \textbf{Q}uality \textbf{A}ssessment method (\model), overcoming the constraints of traditional score-based methods. \model allows for detailed, language-based, human-like evaluation of image quality by leveraging Multi-modal Large Language Models (MLLMs).
 Unlike conventional Image Quality Assessment (IQA) methods relying on scores, \model interprets image content and distortions descriptively and comparatively, aligning closely with humans' reasoning process.
-To build the \model model, we establish a hierarchical task framework, and collect a multi-modal IQA training dataset, named \dataset.
-To navigate the challenges in limited training data and processing multiple images, we propose to use multi-source training data and specialized image tags.
-Our \model demonstrates a better performance than score-based methods on the BAPPS benchmark.
-Moreover, compared with general MLLMs, our \model can generate more accurate reasoning descriptive languages.
-Our research indicates that language-based IQA methods have the potential to be customized for individual preferences.
-Datasets and codes will be released publicly. \nonumfootnote{ $^*$ Contribute Equally. \quad $^\dag$ Corresponding Author. \\ Project Page: \url{https://depictqa.github.io}. }
+To build the \model model, we establish a hierarchical task framework, and collect a multi-modal IQA training dataset.
+To tackle the challenges of limited training data and multi-image processing, we propose to use multi-source training data and specialized image tags.
+These designs result in a better performance of \model than score-based approaches on multiple benchmarks.
+Moreover, compared with general MLLMs, \model can generate more accurate reasoning descriptive languages.
+We also demonstrate that our full-reference dataset can be extended to non-reference applications.
+These results showcase the research potential of multi-modal IQA methods.